FOR CROSSING THE DIFFERENCE DIVIDE

 In 2016/17, I collaborated with Brian Boyle, Cara Highsmith, and Jim Henderson on a feature-length documentary, a book, and a series of live shows about the unlikely friendship of a rabbi, an imam, and an evangelical preacher, in Peoria, Illinois.

-I’ve outlined the 3Practices below.
-See more about 3Practices events, training and coaching here.
+The 3Practices are outlined after the explainer video.
+There’s more about 3Practices events, training and coaching here.

 I’ll be unusually interested in others.

 “Attention is the rarest and purest form of generosity.” — Simone Weil

 Think about the times when you’ve been on the receiving end of positive, specific, welcome attention … the sort of attention that made you feel in that moment like the most important person in the room — because someone asked a question in a way that made you the only person who could answer it.

 Most of us don’t have an overabundance of such memories to draw on, which is why the ones we have tend stay with us forever — a teacher who encouraged us, a friend’s parent who made us feel welcome, a college roommate who introduced us to her friends — all filed away in a mental folder titled “Impossible To Forget.”

 Jim Henderson says, “Ira Glass is the creator and host of the wildly popular radio show and podcast This American Life.
 Ira is a fascinating